zulip/zulip/docs/subsystems/realms.md

 within 7 days.
 The expiration period can be changed by modifying `REALM_CREATION_LINK_VALIDITY_DAYS` in settings.py.

-### Enabling Open Realm Creation
+### Enabling open realm creation

-If you want anyone to be able to create new realms on your server, you can enable Open Realm Creation.
+If you want anyone to be able to create new realms on your server, you can enable open realm creation.
 This will add a **Create new organization** link to your Zulip homepage footer, and anyone can create a new realm by visiting this link (**/new**).
 This feature is disabled by default in production instances, and can be